yousefabuz17/CipherEngine/README.md

 ---
 # Important Notes
-## Maximum Iterations and Key Length
+## Maximum Number of Fernet Keys
-   - The maximum capacity for the number of iterations in encryption cycles for PBKDF2 and the key length is set to 1e8 (100 million).
+- The maximum number of Fernet keys that can be generated is unrestristed.
+However, it is important to note that the number of keys generated is directly proportional to the time required for encryption and decryption processes.
+Therefore, it is recommended to generate a reasonable number of keys to ensure optimal performance.
 > *Caution is advised when utilizing this feature, as it may demand significant computational resources despite the code's efficiency.*
 ---

 ## Beta Release Status